Laurie Metcalf

-In film, Metcalf is best known for her performance as Marion McPherson in Greta Gerwig's comedy-drama film Lady Bird (2017).
-She was nominated for an Academy Award, a Golden Globe Award, a SAG Award, and a BAFTA Award.
-Since 1995, she has voiced Mrs. Davis, the mother of Andy, in the Toy Story franchise; she also voiced Sarah Hawkins in the Disney animated film Treasure Planet (2002).
-Other film credits include Desperately Seeking Susan (1985), Uncle Buck (1989), JFK (1991), Dear God (1996), Georgia Rule (2007) and Scream 2 (1997).
+In film, Metcalf gained critical acclaim for her portrayal of a pragmatic yet caring mother in Greta Gerwig's coming-of-age film Lady Bird (2017).
+The role earned her nominations for the Academy Award, BAFTA Award, Golden Globe Award, Actor Award, and Critics' Choice Award for Best Supporting Actress.
+From 1995 to 2019, she voiced Andy's mom in the Toy Story film series and Sarah Hawkins in Treasure Planet (2002).
+She also acted in Desperately Seeking Susan (1985), Uncle Buck (1989), JFK (1991), Georgia Rule (2007) and Scream 2 (1997).

 Early life and education

 Metcalf was raised in Edwardsville, Illinois, which she has said "isn't anywhere near a theatre."
 Her father, James, was the budget director at Southern Illinois University-Edwardsville at the time of his sudden death in 1984.
 Her mother, Libby, was a librarian.
 Her great-aunt was the Pulitzer Prize-winning playwright Zoë Akins.

 Metcalf is an alumna of Illinois State University, class of 1976.
 Metcalf worked as a secretary while in college and has said that she enjoyed seeing a pile of paper in the to-do box on one side of her desk move over to the completed side by the end of the day.
 She was often so focused on her work she missed lunch.
 She originally majored in German, thinking she could work as an interpreter, and then in anthropology before majoring in theatre.
 She has said that theatre work also involves interpreting and studying human behavior.
 She has described herself as hideously shy, and yet she found the courage to audition for a few plays in high school and was "hooked".
 She initially did not choose acting as a career, because it was unlikely to lead to regular work.